Dublin Castle: State Apartments

 These former private quarters of the Lord Lieutenant were built as five interconnecting rooms running along the back of the building, adjoining the spine corridor that separates them from the state drawing room.
-Completely rebuilt in the 1960s following a fire in 1941, the rooms maintain the original courtly sequence and today are used as ancillary drawing and meeting rooms to the principal apartments.
+Completely rebuilt in the 1960s following a fire in 1941, the rooms maintain the original courtly sequence and are used as ancillary drawing and meeting rooms to the principal apartments.
 The last dignitary to stay in the royal bedrooms was Prime Minister Margaret Thatcher, who spent a night there with her husband Denis during one of the European Council meetings held in the 1980s.